VJMumphrey/slape/README.md

 =======

 ### About
+An application designed to leverage the efficiency of small language models by implementing prompt engineering, and inferencing techniques to increase their accuracy.

 ### Installation
 We need to install some dependencies so that we can build and run the project.
 The first thing we need to install is Podman.